Captain's Log

 22% Failure

-The previous 3-tab architecture was not balanced, made apparent in the Settings tab's deeply nested pages of somewhat unrelated content.
-Following conventional navigational patterns, I designed a new IA around 4 main tabs.
+The previous 3-tab architecture was clearly unbalanced, most apparent in the Settings tab's deeply nested pages of somewhat unrelated content.
+Following conventional navigational patterns, I designed a new IA around 4 main tabs to create logical groupings that matched users' mental models.

 Important updates